Archive for the 'film' Category

 That’s not to say that Ford is altogether opposed to civilization.
 With civilization comes law and order, dancing, and churches, all good things to Ford if uncorrupted, and in a Ford film the civilizing influence tends to be associated with a good woman.

 The most obvious example of that happens in My Darling Clementine.
 When Clementine comes to town, she sets up a school to educate the locals.
-Wyatt Earp first connects with her when they attend a church-building ceremony that turns into a festive dance.
+Wyatt Earp first connects with Clementine when they attend a church-building ceremony that turns into a festive dance, and she eventually becomes a school teacher for the town.

 My Darling Clementine – 1946